spectro30/docs/docs/guides/mongodb/volume-expansion/replicaset.md

 #### Verify MongoDB replicaset volume expanded successfully

-If everything goes well, `KubeDB` enterprise operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volumes`.
+If everything goes well, `KubeDB` Enterprise operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volumes`.

 Let's wait for `MongoDBOpsRequest` to be `Successful`.
 Run the following command to watch `MongoDBOpsRequest` CR,